jack-skinner-552/tab_list_extension/README.md

 * Organize tabs by their associated window IDs.
 * Update the tab list in real-time when tabs are closed, opened, or updated.
 * Utilizes Chrome's storage API to store and retrieve tab information.
+* Any updates made to any tabs are logged in DevTools console to assist in troubleshooting.

 ## Installation
 1. Download the extension's code from the repository or zip file.